 The Library has created numerous guides to help with research on specific topics within the fields of labor studies and employment relations, and human resource management.
 The guides are designed to assist students and researchers locate information within the Rutgers University Libraries, as well as additional electronic resources found on the Internet.
 In general, the guides offer research tips regarding which databases to search, how to search the Library Catalog, and useful websites to find additional information.
 The research guides can be located at libguides.rutgers.edu under the heading, “Labor and Employment Studies.”

 The Library has access to hundreds of databases: libraries.rutgers.edu/indexes Databases provide access to articles in areas such as business, economics, and industrial relations; as well as to company financials and industry information in more data-driven databases.
-The Carey Library also has unique access to the BNA database.
-Please see a Library staff member for special login information for BNA.
+Some of the databases to search for human resource management; and labor studies and employment relations include:

 Rutgers University Libraries Catalog